JuDO-dev/AirBorne.jl/docs/src/pages/backtesting/eventDrivenSimulation.md

 # Backtesting and Event Driven Simulation

-In this section the main principles guiding the Event Driven Simulation engine used for backtesting is layed out.
+In this section the main principles guiding the Event Driven Simulation engine used for backtesting is laid out.

 ### Guiding Principles
 The driving principles for backtesting are the following: